 Deciding to sell your business is a big decision, but preparing the business for sale can sometimes take years.
+How do you sell your business?
 There are many factors that must be considered and executed to be certain that the sale will hold up in the due diligence process, and that the highest sale value is obtained.

 One of the hardest issues we must deal with when selling our business is pulling back from the day-to-day operations of the company.
 This can be a very difficult process, first because of all the blood, sweat and tears we’ve put into the business.
 However, it’s also difficult to break a lifestyle cycle we’ve held onto for so many years – working at all hours and wearing many hats whenever necessary.
 As business owners, it is hard to relinquish control and believe that someone else can perform the same functions.